tcrurav/IonicHealth/README.md

-# Very first steps using Ionic Health to detect user Activity
+# Very first steps using Ionic Health to detect user activity in Android (to start with...)

 It's just that...
 A simple project to demonstrate the use of Ionic Health.